oiax/tgweb/README.md

 ### Slots and inserts

-The `<tg-slot>` element is a place holder inside a layout that you can fill with a content specified within a page.
+The `<tg:slot>` element is a place holder inside a layout that you can fill with a content specified within a page.
-A `name` attribute must be specified for the `<tg-slot>` element.
+A `name` attribute must be specified for the `<tg:slot>` element.

-To embed content into a slot in a layout, place a `<tg-insert>` element on the page where the layout is to be applied.
+To embed content into a slot in a layout, place a `<tg:insert>` element on the page where the layout is to be applied.

-If you specify the name of the slot as the value of the `name` property of  `<tg-insert>` element, the slot will be replaced with the element's content.
+If you specify the name of the slot as the value of the `name` property of  `<tg:insert>` element, the slot will be replaced with the element's content.

-When page content is inserted into a `<tg-content>` element in a layout, all `<tg-insert>` elements are removed from the page content.
+When page content is inserted into a `<tg:content>` element in a layout, all `<tg:insert>` elements are removed from the page content.

 #### Example